 I experienced a type of homelessness last month.
+I had money, but I didn’t have a permanent place for more than a week.
 However I still managed to eat nutritious food and maintain my health.

 I didn’t always know where I was going to be the next day, week or month.
 I didn’t know what I was going to eat the next day.
 I didn’t know what I was going to do with my free time.

 But I’m here to say I did it and made it out in one piece.

 So even if you can’t plan your meals hours or days in advance, health is still possible.
 Health is always possible if you have creativity, flexibility and determination on your side.

 Join me as I recount my experience traveling from East Brisbane, Australia to New Orleans, USA.